 - Bring lunch more often.
 This can reduce waste from packaging and excessive portion size.

 - Cook scrappy to save money and cut down waste.
-Follow Chef Joel Gamoran for easy and delicious recipes.
+Follow Chef Joel Gamoran on Insta for easy and delicious recipes.

 - Up your food preservation skills: freeze those pick-your-own strawberries for winter smoothies!
 Make croutons from stale bread!
 Can those beautiful summer tomatoes so you’ve got sauce all year long.
 My favorite blog on this is the Zero Waste Chef (duh).